kernelci/kernelci-project/kernelci.org/content/en/blog/posts/2023/api-timeline/index.md

-for runtime environments so jobs can be run seamlessly in Docker, Kubernetes, a local shell, LAVA, [insert your own system here]... a new `kci` command line tool to rule them all and a unified Node schema to contain all the test data (revision, build, runtime test, regression...) in a tree or [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) to be precise.
+for runtime environments so jobs can be run seamlessly in Docker, Kubernetes, a local shell, LAVA, [insert your own system here]... a new `kci` command line tool to rule them all and a unified Node schema to contain all the test data (revision, build, runtime test, regression...) in a tree.
 But again, we'll go through all that later in more detail.
 It's all based on requirements gathered from the community over the past few years.

 ## Timeline